-The basis for the Board of Trustees' approval of the advisory fees, and of the investment advisory agreement overall, including the subadvisory agreement, is discussed in the fund's most recent Form N-CSR filing for the period ended August 31.
+The basis for the Board of Trustees' approval of the advisory fees, and of the investment advisory agreement overall, including the subadvisory agreement, will be discussed in the fund's first Form N-CSR(S) filing.

 The subadvisor will benefit from increased subadvisory fees when assets are allocated to affiliated subadvised funds that it manages.
 In addition, Manulife Financial Corporation, as the parent company of the subadvisor and all affiliated investment advisors, will benefit through increased revenue generated from the fees on assets managed by the affiliated subadvisor.
 Accordingly, there is a conflict of interest in that there is an incentive for the subadvisor to allocate fund assets to funds subadvised by the subadvisor and other affiliated subadvised funds.
 However, the subadvisor has a duty to allocate assets to an affiliated subadvised fund (and to affiliated underlying funds more broadly) only when the subadvisor believes it is in the best interests of fund shareholders, without regard to any economic incentive.
-As part of its oversight of the funds and the subadvisor, the advisor will monitor to ensure that allocations and the subadvisor's compensation practices are conducted in accordance with these principles.
+As part of its oversight of the fund and the subadvisor, the advisor will monitor to ensure that allocations and the subadvisor's compensation practices are conducted in accordance with these principles.
 This conflict of interest is also considered by the Independent Trustees when approving or replacing affiliated subadvisors.